ddmitov/perl-executing-browser/README.md

 * Browser root folder can be any folder.
 * Basic program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
-* Rebrandable - program icon can be changed without recompilation, user agent can also be changed.
+* Use your favorite logo as a custom icon to be displayed on windows an message boxes.
 * 100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.
 * Multi-window application with resizable, fixed size or fullscreen mode windows.

 ## Possible Applications

-* Perl, Python or PHP desktop applications with HTML4/5 & CSS2/3 GUI;
+* Perl, Python or PHP desktop applications with HTML4/5, CSS2/3 & JavaScript GUI;
-* Web clients with enhanced scripting capabilities based on Perl, Python, PHP & JavaScript;
+* Web clients or site-specific browsers with enhanced scripting capabilities based on Perl, Python, PHP & JavaScript;
 * GUI for the Perl debugger.

 ## Compile-time Requirements